peermaps/eyros/docs/data.md

 in a branch drops below the max data threshold.

-Each point is composed of interval and scalar components, but the entire data block also has an interval that represents the boudning extents of all of its interval and scalar members.
+Each point is composed of interval and scalar components, but the entire data block also has an interval that represents the bounding extents of all of its interval and scalar members.
 This bounding interval is used during tree merges to keep data blocks in place and to avoid unnecessary I/O.